scrapy/scrapy/docs/topics/request-response.rst

     :type flags: list

     :param request: the initial value of the :attr:`Response.request` attribute.
-        This represents the :class:`Request` that generated this response.
+        This represents the :class:`scrapy.Request` that generated this response.
     :type request: scrapy.Request

     :param certificate: an object representing the server's SSL certificate.